Avoid prepaid hotel or flight commitments before the match city, ticket route, and travel dates are reliable.

 Hotels Plan lodging city by cityUse refund rules, checkout fees, venue access, and airport links before booking.

-Host Cities Understand city logisticsVenue, transport, local viewing, food, and sponsor opportunities by city.
+Host Cities Understand city logisticsVenue, transport, local viewing, food, and practical services by city.

 Reading Path